HIGH SPEED SERVICES

 The first domestic High Speed service in the UK opened in 2009, linking London with parts of Kent.

-There are 29 Class 395 High Speed Trains which are in 6 car formation.
-During peak times, two units are coupled together and form a 12 car train.
+Southeastern have x29 Class 395 High Speed (Javelin) trains.
+These trains are custom built for the line and feature great comfort for passengers.
+They are in 6 car formation - during peak times, two units are coupled together to form a 12 car train.

 The High Speed service played a massive part in the London 2012 Olympic Games.
 Services were rebranded as the Javelin and operated every few minutes between London St Pancras and Stratford International (for the Olympic Park).
 Southeastern provided extra staff to assist passengers with travel quires and were happy to help those who had mobility issues or required assistance boarding or alighting.

 During this time, passenger numbers were very impressive - The busiest day recorded was Monday 6th August with 131,000 passengers using the service.

 A special service was operated during the Paralympic Games but not as frequent as the Olympia Games.